 I did not feel the carry through with a big project as the AFV body is too small.
-Anyway, I had very little experience of the Italian tanks, so I enjoyed it very much.
+Anyway, I had very little experience of Italian tanks, so I enjoyed it very much.
 Considering only Tamiya, there are few options to build Italian tanks.
 Including Italeri, it gets a little more.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.